jf3096/code-injector/README.md

 A library used to generate code and inject them in target code block so that you could feel like make use of NodeJS in browser side.

 People nowadays use webpack more frequently than gulp.
-However, webpack, most of the time, make use of babel to transform (compile) code in memory or build files in production stage.
-These transformed codes are invisible as we cannot see them directly.
-Therefore, babel plugins sometimes may be misleading and that's the reason why I choose gulp over webpack or babel to achieve the purpose of this library.
+However, webpack, most of the time, makes use of babel to transform (compile) code in memory or build files in production stage.
+These transformed codes are invisible as we cannot see or use them directly.
+Therefore, babel plugins sometimes may be misleading and that's the reason why I choose gulp rather than webpack or babel to achieve the purpose of code injection.

 ## Quick Start